solomonade1/solomonade1/README.md

 I am a passionate and self-motivated web developer with significant technical talent, self-discipline, and the ability to work with minimal supervision.
 A quick learner who can grasp new ideas and communicate them clearly and effectively.
 Capable of playing an important role in developing a website to ensure optimal usability, accessibility, and excellent user experience.

-* 🌍  I'm based in Nigeria
+*   REACT JS and VUE JS expert
+* Node, Express, Nest JS expert
+* Next, Nuxt and Nest expert
+* Solidity and Web 3 expert
-* ✉️  You can contact me at [solomonadegboyeg1@gmail.com](mailto:solomonadegboyeg1@gmail.com)
+* You can contact me at [solomonadegboyeg1@gmail.com](mailto:solomonadegboyeg1@gmail.com)
-* 🧠  I'm learning NUXT and Node JS
-* 🤝  I'm open to collaborating on source projects, hackathons, internships, and entry-level opportunities.
+*  I'm open to collaborating on source projects, hackathons, internships, and entry-level opportunities.

 ### Skills